-Many international organisations make their publications freely available on the web.
+Many international organisations also make their publications freely available on the web.
 If you know the name of a specific publication, you can search for it on Google.
 Use the advanced search option for more sophisticated searching.

 Alternatively, you can go to the website of the organisation to search or browse for documents or data.
 Some have sophisticated search tools which will aid the research experience.